 Your honest reflections on the profession are invaluable to someone just getting started.
 Consider sharing:

 You can also talk about the business side — practice ownership, insurance navigation, or work-life balance.
-This stuff isn’t always covered in school but absolutely shapes long-term satisfaction.
+That stuff isn’t always covered in school but absolutely shapes long-term satisfaction.

 GIVE THEM A SMALL PROJECT

-If time allows, give students something to engage with independently.
+If time allows, give the student something to engage with independently.
 For example:

 LAST STEP: SET EXPECTATIONS